How to Create a Windows 11 Bootable USB on Mac [3 Ways]

 - You may use a virtual machine to install it on your Mac and try it out.

-- One way to create a Windows 11 USB installer on Mac is to use the Terminal.
+- One way to create a Windows 11 installation media from Mac is to use the Terminal.

 Instead of upgrading, performing a clean installation of Windows 11 is the method that yields the finest results when obtaining the operating system.
 Using a drive that is bootable in Windows 11, you may do this task.